bowen0701/docker-scala-spark-ml-zeppelin/README.md

 - [**DockerFile**](./Dockerfile)
 - [**docker-compose.yaml**](./docker-compose.yaml)

 Note that our Docker is based on basic docker image for **Ubuntu** only, `ubuntu:16.04`.
-Further, since Scala is built upon Java, which is very difficult to install by runnning this scripts: `apt-get install -y oracle-java8-installer`, due to Oracle's action, we adopt **OpenJDK** instead.
+Further, since Scala is built upon Java, but it is very difficult to install the latter by runnning this scripts now: `apt-get install -y oracle-java8-installer`, due to Oracle's action, we adopt **OpenJDK** instead.

 Now based on the above two files, we can create our Docker container with Scala by the following procedure: